 Step 1: Brown about a pound of ground meat.
 You can use pork, Italian sausage, your favorite mixture of meat, or you can even use smoked sausage to get a more pronounced smoke flavor to this dish.
 I used a pound of ground beef.

 Step 2: Gather all the other ingredients.
 In this smoked lasagna, I used no-boil lasagna noodles.
 You can use the type you boil or if you are feeling super authentic, make your own homemade pasta.
 I like the no-boil lasagna noodles especially when I am adding items like fresh spinach that will release liquid as they cook.
 They help to absorb any extra moisture because we don't want watery lasagna.
-You can use your favorite tomato sauce or meat sauce and then the ricotta mixture which includes ricotta cheese, shredded mozzarella cheese, shredded parmesan, egg, and seasoning.
+If you want a smoked tomato sauce, be sure to try ours.
+You can also use your favorite tomato sauce or meat sauce and then the ricotta mixture which includes ricotta cheese, shredded mozzarella cheese, shredded parmesan, egg, and seasoning.
 I used fresh spinach and basil to add some nice color and flavor to the dish.

 Step 3: Assemble the lasagna.
 You will make four total layers of all these ingredients.
 The top layer will get a little extra shredded mozzarella for that final cooked cheesy gooey look.
 Once it is assembled, cover with a piece of foil.
 I recommend hitting the foil with nonstick cooking spray so that the cheese doesn't melt and stick to the foil.
 You can cook it immediately or put it in the fridge and cook it tomorrow.

 Expert Tip: You can cook it in a casserole pan or even a cast iron skillet if you don't want to use an aluminum foil tray.